GSA/fpki-guides/pages/fpki_pki.md

 ![Example of Public Key Infrastructure]({{site.baseurl}}/img/PKI-image1.jpg){:style="float:center"}

 ## Why use PKI?
 PKI is "high assurance," which means that **Relying Parties** <!-- Need to define "Relying Party." --> can have a high degree of confidence in its ability to secure data.
 For example, PKI provides much stronger authentication method than a userID and password.
-As a result, PKI helps organizations meet their security, business, and compliance needs.<!-- "compliance" relates to what? -->
+As a result, PKI helps organizations meet their security, business, and compliance needs.<!-- "compliance" relates to what? --> The following table describes some of the benefits of using PKI.

 |**Benefit**| **Description**|
 |-------|------------|